TrollsterCooleg/Civilization/README.md

-This program does not have a license by design, you are not permitted to utilize this plugin without the original coder's consent.
+This program does not have a license by design, you are NOT PERMITTED to utilize this plugin without the original coder's consent.
+If you wish to use this plugin on your server, please contact me on discord (Cooleg#8509)